dominant-strategies/quai-docusaurus/docs/participate/mining/gpu-miner/gpu-miner-faq.md

 The Iron Age Testnet is running using the ProgPoW hashing algorithm for mining.
 The ProgPoW algorithm was chosen due to the difficulty of creating application-specific integrated circuits (ASICs) that can mine ProgPoW.
 The use of ASIC-able algorithms such as SHA-256 quickly renders consumer-grade hardware impractical, resulting in large barrier to entry for competitive mining.

-ProgPoW was developed as an EIP to replace Ethash, but was discarded due to the merge.
+ProgPoW was developed as an EIP to replace ethash, but was discarded due to the merge.
 The original ProgPoW EIP (EIP-1057) can be found [here](https://github.com/ethereum/EIPs/pull/1057).
 Additional information on ProgPoW can be found on the ETH Magicians forum [here](https://ethereum-magicians.org/t/progpow-a-compilation-of-reference-material/3040/3).

 ### Miner Hardware Specs